cllanjim/YJKit/README.md

 ## Installation

 * It requires Xcode 7.3+ for `NS_SWIFT_NAME` avaliable, so it can expose APIs for swift and feels more swifty.
-* It requires Cocoapods.
-Add `use_frameworks!` for Podfile to avoid compiler error by defining IB_DESIGNABLE in cocoapods project

 ```
 platform :ios, '7.0'
-use_frameworks!
 pod 'YJKit'
 ```